-The W-H Foundation offers wide and generous support to initiatives that can show “compelling approaches to the questions arising at the intersection of theology and the arts”.
+The W-H Foundation, a 501(c)(3) not-for-profit corporation, offers wide and generous support to initiatives that can show “compelling approaches to the questions arising at the intersection of theology and the arts”.
 This may be through scholarship that displays a more than typical regard for the pure languages of artistic expression, or through art that is willing to explore its relationship to truth, meaning and otherworldliness.

 Down the ages, theologians and religiously-sensitive thinkers have used the arts metaphorically, as the example of the human spirit in action and as the proof of humanity’s need to commune with something that is beyond the reach of conventional language and knowledge.
 For their part, artists have not always been aware of these high realms in which they operate.
 The W-H Foundation seeks to make this connection and tap these insights for the 21st century.